-Learning efficiency has also been analyzed in various social learning environments, but most work has not focused on the role of higher-order beliefs.
-A notable exception is Harel, Mossel, Strack, and Tamuz (2021), who consider a setting in which long-lived agents repeatedly observe both private signals and other agents' actions, so that higher-order beliefs matter for agents' inferences.
+The speed of learning has also been analyzed in various social learning environments, but most work has not focused on the role of higher-order beliefs.4 A notable exception is Harel, Mossel, Strack, and Tamuz (2021), who consider a setting in which long-lived agents repeatedly observe both private signals and other agents' actions, so that higher-order beliefs matter for agents' inferences.
 They derive an upper bound on the speed of first-order learning that holds uniformly across all population sizes.
 We study learning from exogenous signals rather than from others' actions, but provide an exact characterization of the convergence speed of both higher-order and first-order beliefs.

 Theorems 2-3 relate to the literature on comparisons of information structures.
-Blackwell's (1951) order compares single-agent information structures in terms of their induced payoffs in all decision problems, assuming that a single signal draw is observed.
+Blackwell's (1951) order compares single-agent information structures in terms of their induced payoffs in all decision problems, assuming that the agent observes a single signal draw.
 Moscarini and Smith's (2002) aforementioned efficiency index extends this order to single-agent settings with a large number of i.i.d. signal draws.
 Mu, Pomatto, Strack, and Tamuz (2021) (see also Azrieli, 2014) consider a more demanding order than Moscarini and Smith (2002), by requiring the number of signal observations to be uniform across decision problems.

 Several papers extend the Blackwell order to multi-agent settings, focusing on the single signal draw case.
-Gossner (2000) compares (Bayes Nash) equilibrium outcomes for general games and objective functions.
+Gossner (2000) compares (Bayes-Nash) equilibrium outcomes for general games and objective functions.
 He shows that this yields a very conservative order, where no two information structures that induce different (higher-order) beliefs can be compared.
-Thus, one needs to restrict the class of games and objectives to obtain less degenerate rankings.
-In particular, Lehrer, Rosenberg, and Shmaya (2010) focus on common interest games with utilitarian welfare, and characterize the order based on a generalization of Blackwell's garbling condition.
-Analogously, Pęski (2008) compares min-max values in zero-sum games.
-Our exercise is most comparable to Lehrer, Rosenberg, and Shmaya (2010), in that we also impose a form of alignment on agents' incentives and the objective function.
-However, by assuming that agents observe many signal draws, we obtain a ranking that is a completion of
+Thus, one needs to restrict the class of games and objectives to obtain less degenerate rankings.5 In particular, Lehrer, Rosenberg, and Shmaya